Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Discussion

-Besides the fact that the full covariance matrix of all covariates might be too big to exchange trouble-free, one might argue that the full covariance matrix bears the risk of reconstructing individual-level data.
-To ameliorate this problem, we proposed to use a heuristic approach.
-Instead of using the full covariance matrix, the heuristic approach can identify the most promising covariates and only needs the data of these to perform the next step of the algorithm.
-Thereby, the required amount of data can be reduced by up to $99\%$.
+Besides the fact that the full covariance matrix of all covariates might be too big to exchange without difficulty, one could argue that using the full covariance matrix risks reconstructing individual-level data as the number of shared values might exceed the number of originally collected values.
+To ameliorate this problem, we proposed using a heuristic approach.
+Instead of using the full covariance matrix, the heuristic approach can identify the most promising covariates and only needs these to perform the next step of the algorithm.
+Thereby, the amount of data required can be reduced by up to $99\%$.
 Unfortunately, the algorithm then needs to call for data more often, which might be problematic, e.g., if the data release is handled manually by the data sites.
-To address this problem, we propose an alternative heuristic approach that moderately increases the amount of called data: Instead of calling single values of the covariance matrix, we call full blocks with additionally added buffer $w$.
-From experience, a buffer size of $w=20$ resulted in about $3$ data calls for a model size of $10$ covariates while still reducing the amount of called data by at least $90\%$.
-As a consequence, the proposed algorithm was shown to be fast and feasible for practical uses in consortia, and even exploratory analysis can be performed.
+To address this problem, we propose an alternative heuristic approach which moderately increases the amount of called data.
+Instead of calling single values of the covariance matrix, it calls full blocks with an additionally added buffer $w$.
+From experience, a buffer size of $w=20$ results in about $3$ data calls for a model consisting of $10$ covariates, and reduces the amount of called data by at least $90\%$.
+As a consequence, the proposed algorithm is fast and feasible for practical use, allowing even exploratory analysis to be performed.
 We also investigated alternative block-heuristic versions, where the buffer was set to zero or only added in one direction of the block.
-These versions performed worse, and we omitted them in the presentation.
+These versions performed worse, and are not discussed here.